 The cobbled, sand coloured streets of Rome are crowded with stained glass window gallerias and fashion-forward boutiques.

-Food-wise, there are a variety of restaurants, pizzerias, and coffee shops to enjoy a coffee in Italy or an Italian cocktail (and we’d expect nothing less from the pulsating heart of Italy.)
+Food-wise, there are a variety of restaurants, pizzerias, and coffee shops to enjoy a coffee in Italy or a cocktail (and we’d expect nothing less from the pulsating heart of Italy.)
 And when you’re done with that, the Via Appia Antica is just a short distance away.
-Perfect for your trip to Italy.

 2. Trentino